ChunkLLM: A Lightweight Pluggable Framework for Accelerating LLMs Inference: Method

 \textbf{ICAC} We find a phenomenon during the model inference, as illustrated in Figure \ref{fig:icac}.
 The chunks attended to by tokens within a generated chunk exhibit substantial consistency, whereas chunk updates predominantly occur at chunk boundaries.
 We name this phenomenon the "\textbf{I}ntra-\textbf{C}hunk \textbf{A}ttention \textbf{C}onsistency (ICAC)".

 ICAC makes it possible to save computational cost in chunk selection.
-We incorporate the chunk boundary prediction task into the inference phase.
-Only when the currently decoded token is a chunk boundary, do we update the chunk selection and integrate the complete chunk from the prediction phase into $\textbf{K}$ and $\textbf{V}$; otherwise, no update is executed.
+Specifically, the update of the Cold KV-cache by Chunk Selection is only required when the Chunk Adapter identifies a new chunk boundary token; at all other times, the Cold KV-cache can be reused.

+\textbf{Vote} In our experiments, we observed that not all layers of large language models exhibit sparse attention characteristics, and applying sparse attention distillation to these layers fails to achieve the expected results.
+We illustrate this phenomenon in Figure \ref{fig:top_k_chunks}.
+One solution is to fall back to full attention implementation.
+However, we found that, considering the results across all layers, the retrieved chunks are highly consistent with the key chunks.
+Therefore, we propose addressing this issue by aggregating the retrieval results from all layers, counting votes to select the top-k chunks with the highest votes as the shared chunks for all layers.